What is a GPO?

 By joining a GPO, you’re able to leverage the collective buying power of a group of people, meaning you can take advantage of those larger discounts without actually purchasing more.

 How do GPOs make money?

-Vertical market GPOs serve a niche segment or industry and are usually created as a way for management groups to benefit their member companies.
-This type of GPO is commonly found in:
+Vertical market GPOs serve a niche segment of industry and are usually created as a way for management or association groups to benefit their member companies.